 Professor Hellings research spans the entire spectrum from animal research to in vitro and clinical studies.
 He has received various research grants and international awards for his scientific work.
 Hellings has also authored many articles in leading scientific journals including Nature, Lancet, Allergy, Journal of Allergy and Clinical Immunology, Journal of Clinical Investigation and Journal of Immunology.

-Professor Helling’s travel is supported by an educational grant from Mylan.
+Professor Helling’s travel is supported by Mylan.

 Icahn School of Medicine at Mount Sinai